 There is a growing concern over bacteria in the food.

-The lastest scare is over listeria in many brands of frozen food sold all over the U.S. While that’s worrisome enough, let’s not forget there is also a recall on chicken nuggets, Dole salads and even Chipotle was under attack for a food recall. (another read here) Is that not enough?
+The latest scare is over listeria in many brands of frozen food sold all over the U.S. While that’s worrisome enough, let’s not forget there is also a recall on chicken nuggets, Dole salads and even Chipotle was under attack for a food recall. (another read here) Is that not enough?
 Check out the list of 2016 food recalls so far on the USDA’s website.

 The benefits to growing your own food include easing your mind.